digital-land/specification/README.md

 It will copy the current specifiation markdown to that directory and update the version number in the top level specification markdown.
 You can then edit the top level file as required.

-For example this is an example of article-4-direction which has three versions.
+For example see article-4-direction which has three versions.

     article-4-direction.md (this will be file you edit and is latest version) .